Project Euler Problem 22 Statement

 c) in the string variable

 name, summing its character values, and multiplying the sum by the ordinal position of the name in the list.
 Name scores are summed into variable

 ord() function calculates the ASCII value for each character.
 An ASCII 'A' is 65, 'B' is 66, …, and 'Z' is 90 so we subtract 64 from the ASCII value to normalize the range [65, 90] to [1, 26] as required to calculate a name score.

 Using Python’s lambda function and list comprehensions

-The above code refactored into using a lambda function and a list comprehension.
+The above code is refactored using a lambda function and list comprehensions.
 This is more Pythonic and a succinct way of expressing this algorithm.

 score = lambda word: sum(ord(c)−64 for c in word) s = sum(lineNumber*score(name) for lineNumber, name in enumerate(names, 1))

 Instead of printing a score for the whole file, HackerRank Project Euler 22 wants the score for individual names.
-Up to 100 queries can be batched at one time.
+The solution must accommodate up to 100 consecutive queries.